txhaflaire/DiskEncrypter/README.md

 # Disk Encrypter - Encrypt unencrypted removable storage devices

-This repository provides a `LaunchDaemon` based workflow using `WatchPaths` monitoring new `Volumes` being mounted on the macOS endpoint, once a new volume mount has been detected by the `LaunchDaemon` it triggers the `DiskEncrypter.sh` script to provide a end-user driven workflow to have the removable media devices encrypted or automatically mounted as `read-only`.
+This repository provides a `LaunchDaemon` based workflow using `StartOnMount` monitoring new `Volumes` being mounted on the macOS endpoint, once a new volume mount has been detected by the `LaunchDaemon` it triggers the `DiskEncrypter.sh` script to provide a end-user driven workflow to have the removable media devices encrypted or automatically mounted as `read-only`.

 This workflow could help any organisation by preventing loss of corporate data on to unencrypted removable storage devices and provide guided end-users workflows to have the storage devices encrypted in an automated fashion.